 Know Which Placement Leads to the Best Results

-After some effort, your ad is now finally appearing at the top of page one.
+After some effort, your Amazon ads are now finally appearing at the top of page one.
 You’ve taken a step up from the middle of search and expect to see a boost in visibility.
 As it turns out, you unexpectedly find that the middle of the page was better for your campaign, as it consumed less of your budget and led to a greater number of impressions.

 Your ideal ad placement will be dictated by your budget and PPC goals, as well as the data you collect.
 You’ll need to examine your ACoS and click-through rates, and determine which placement will deliver the best performance.
 An ad at the top of search will increase your product’s visibility, but the cost per click (CPC) will be more expensive.
 With lower placements, you’ll drive a lesser amount of traffic, but the clicks will be less expensive.
 Without knowing what each ad placement can deliver, you’ll be missing opportunities to connect with customers and narrow down your best placement spot.